plains203/sentrifarm/OperationalConcept.md

 * This usually means driving out, which consumes time, and fuel.
 Paddocks in Australia are often geographically disparate as well as large.

 ## Problem: Recording and analysis of multiple sensor inputs

+Being able to monitor and record measurements from a wide variety of sensors over a wide geographical area presents a great opportunity to further enhance farming methods, by finding better answers to questions such as:
+* what crop should I plant in that paddock this time?
+* should I rest that paddock?
+* when should I sow?
+* when should I apply fertiliser?
+* when should I reap?
+* how has the performance of a particular crop trended under particular conditions over the last 5 years?
+* what $$$ return will I get if I plant these crops over this area?

+To be sustainable the sensor network is constrained:
+* sensors need to be self sufficient for power : there is no mains power in a paddock.
+* sensors need to be independent of commercial telecommunication networks ** even if the cost were relatively cheap ($10/pa for a sim card?) the management of 10's or 100's doesnt scale
+* sensors need to be robust : farms are hard on equipment, and paddocks exposed to all kinds of eather
+* sensors need to be maintainable : using cheap parts and open software protocols allows farmers to make on the run repairs
+* sensors need to be accessible: on the ground information via an NFC-tap would be incredibly useful

 # Solution : sentrifarm